 The more you see of Madeira, the more you want to discover.
-Hiking is definitely one of the best things to do on Madeira, and with one of the best year-round temperate climates in Europe, it’s a beautiful winter getaway to escape the cold.
+Hiking is one of the best things to do on Madeira, and with one of the best year-round temperate climates in Europe, it’s a beautiful winter getaway to escape the cold.

 Madeira Levada Walks

-On Madeira Island, you have a unique chance to hike along the famous Madeira levadas – small irrigation channels or aqueducts built to transport water from the mountains to the farmlands below.
-A system unique to Madeira.
+On Madeira Island, you have a unique chance to hike along the famous Madeira levadas – small irrigation channels or aqueducts built to transport water from the mountains to the farmlands below – a system unique to Madeira.

 Besides supplying crucial water and hydroelectric power supply, the irrigation channels provide a remarkable network of stunning walking trails.

-There is over 2,170 km of levadas in total.
+There is over 2,170 km of levadas in Madeira.
 Many of the best-rated Levada hikes run through lush green UNESCO forests full of giant ferns, some passing under waterfalls.
 At specific points, usually close to the levada’s source, the landscape takes on a jungle quality.

 These are some of the most popular and best-rated Levada walks.